eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### [osmWebWizard.py](Tools/Import/OSM.md#osmWebWizard.py) fails to load the browser page on Linux

-This happens when you are using a version of Firefox that was installed from a [snap package](https://en.wikipedia.org/wiki/Snap_(software)) (Which is the default since Ubuntu 22.04).
+This happens when you are using a browser that was installed from a flatpak or a [snap package](https://en.wikipedia.org/wiki/Snap_(software)) (which is the default since Ubuntu 22.04).
 As a work-around you can [install a .deb package](https://askubuntu.com/questions/1399383/how-to-install-firefox-as-a-traditional-deb-package-without-snap-in-ubuntu-22).

 ## (Communication) Network Simulators